 On The Web

-Indigenous-created texts from the north part of Turtle Island pre 1860; C18 women writers and land; writing in the borderlands
+Indigenous-created texts from the north part of Turtle Island pre 1867; early women writers, land, and property; writing in the eastern North American borderlands; C18 canonical texts and Indigeneity

 ENGL3246 Restoration and Early Eighteenth-Century Literatue